Grab Your Lightsabers and Get Ready for a Homeschool Unit Study on Star Wars!

 Han Solo Belt Gun Holster DYI instructions.

 Sew a Jedi Robe.
-Great for a costume or just some dress up fun.
+Get directions here for a costume or just some dress up fun.

 Star Wars Activities:

-If you want something a little different you could make the more sturdy version of a lightsaber with pvc pipe and a pool noodle–I like that this one has an easier to hang on to handle but bet it would hurt more when you got hit with it too.
-It took me forever to find the directions for this one.
-I knew I saw it some time ago but had a really hard time digging it up.
+If you want something a little different you could make the sturdier version of a lightsaber with pvc pipe and a pool noodle–I like that this one has an easier to hang on to handle but bet it would hurt more when you got hit with it too.
 Hope you like it.

 Plus there is a small pencil version of a lightsaber here for giving out on May 4th or perhaps for Valentine’s day or, of course, you could just make them because they are neat.